 There are times when nothing seems to satisfy like good old-fashioned comfort food.
 Unfortunately for us, these foods usually have an unhealthy profile: too much fat, too many calories and too few nutrients.
 Is there a way to soothe the soul with these delicious treats while taking care of the body’s nutritional needs as well?
-Yes, there is.
+You bet, there is.

-Swap smart.
 “Small changes to traditional recipes can still give you the delicious taste you want, while offering more fiber, vitamins and minerals, and fewer calories and less saturated fat,” says Dawn Jackson Blatner, RD, a national media spokesperson for the American Dietetic Association.

-Choose light and low.
 Pick up low-fat cheeses for tacos and pasta dishes, and choose low-sodium broth for soups and stews.
 Use light, trans fat-free margarines instead of butter, and reduced-fat sour cream instead of the regular version in your mashed potatoes.
-(Or, suggests Blatner, make your mashed potatoes with low-sodium broth and dried rosemary instead of dairy ingredients.)
+(Or Blatner suggests making your mashed potatoes with low-sodium broth and dried rosemary instead of dairy ingredients.)